bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/policies.md

       recreate the solution later from memory is proof that you actually understood it).
 Communication needs to stay at a high level and cannot include sharing pseudo-code for the problem.

-  * **Quizzes and exams:** At collaboration-level 3 (no collaboration allowed, professor clarifications only).
+      * **Quizzes and exams:** At *collaboration-level 3* (no collaboration allowed, professor clarifications only).

+### Internet policy

 There are lots of resources online, such as lecture notes, animations, visualizations, practice problems, video recordings, which you are encouraged to explore to help you understand the material.
 However, you must be careful not to search the internet for specific problems with the intent to get hints for their solutions. __Searching for the assignment problems on the internet, and this includes ChatGPT, violates academic honesty for this class.__

 Remember that you are responsible for reading, understanding, and